Some metro Atlanta school districts close, others reopen Wednesday | Atlanta: News, Weather and Traffic

-Schools districts are starting to answer the burning question many metro Atlanta parents want to know: Will classes resume Wednesday?
+Schools districts answered the burning question many metro Atlanta parents want to know: Will classes resume Wednesday?

 Area school districts closed Monday and Tuesday because of Tropical Storm Irma’s gusty winds and rains.
 School employees used the time off to check the condition of buildings, and several reported power outages and problems they are working to fix.

-Gwinnett County Public Schools will remain closed Wednesday, the district announced via social media.
-It cited power outages and transportation concerns along secondary roads.
+APS will remain closed Wednesday because of power outages, staffing levels, and dangerous roads and sidewalks, according to Superintendent Meria Carstarphen.

+APS lost power in 31 schools, and Carstarphen also expressed concern about perishable food and milk.

-Clayton County Public Schools and DeKalb County School District also will stay shut Wednesday.
+Gwinnett County Public Schools, Clayton County Public Schools, and DeKalb County School District also will stay shut Wednesday.

 Clayton cited road safety concerns, neighborhood conditions, and power outages as the reason.